be_ixf;ym_202303 d_24; ct_50 Applications to serve for the 2023-2024 school year are due March 24. Apply now to serve with City Year.

-In 6th grade, I began training to run my first Los Angeles Marathon with Students Run Los Angeles.
+In sixth grade, I began training to run my first Los Angeles Marathon with Students Run Los Angeles.
 I had my doubts.
 I remember the first couple of practices I couldn’t make it to the end of a block without stopping to catch my breath.
 I constantly questioned whether I was capable of running 26.2 miles.

 I was lucky enough to have my distance running coaches supporting me.
-They taught me that most of the time the hardest decisions in a long journey will always be taking the first step; that if you start something you need to finish it; that how you reach your end goal matters; that I should not run away from my problems, but instead confront them.
+They taught me that most of the time the hardest decisions in a long journey will always be taking the first step; that if you start something you need to finish it; that how you reach your end goal matters; that I should not run away from my problems but instead confront them.

 As much as I am proud of my own efforts to reach, I know so much of it is because I saw successful people who looked like me, spoke like me, and overcame struggles like my own.
 For me, that person was my coach.
-He was a consistent figure that always guided me with patience, sympathy, and wisdom.
-That person is Jonathan Lopez and he currently serves with City Year.
+He was a consistent figure that always guided me with patience, sympathy and wisdom.
+That person is Jonathan Lopez, and he currently serves with City Year.

 My relationship with Jonathan has put me in a position to pay it forward after graduating from college.
 He inspired me to invest my time and energy to serve the young students of color within my community because I firmly believe that education is the only viable path to right the wrongs in historically marginalized communities.
 I experienced the power of mentorship, so I want to be that supportive person for someone else.

-My name is Steven Colin and I am proudly serving on the Associates Board at NOW Academy in Jonathan’s hometown of Koreatown.
+My name is Steven Colin, and I am proudly serving on the Associates Board at NOW Academy in Jonathan’s hometown of Koreatown.

 Related stories